NSHipster/articles/2014-09-22-equatable-and-comparable.md

 Implementing the `<` operator
 for types that consider more than one property is deceptively hard to get right the first time.
-Be sure to write some test cases to ensure that
 {% endwarning %}

 This is _quite_ clever.